zhaochong/Nanacoin/README.md

 Nanacoin
 ========

-Nanacoin is a local version of Litecoin
+Nanacoin is a local version of Litecoin.

+~5.2 million total coins